9 Best Knowledge Base Software Compared (2025 Guide)

 Downsides of Using ProProfs

-Best Third-Party Integrations For Knowledge Bases
+Best Third-Party Integrations for Knowledge Bases

 With third-party app integrations, you can bring more unique features to your knowledge base to make it more useful to both you and your customers.